brunotorrao/trello-integration/README.md

 # trello-integration
-Project to deal with Trello Integration
+Lambda call with NodeJs to deal with trello integrations.